 Anne and Pat have been involved in various agricultural pursuits over the years including having raised Black Angus Cattle on a ranch in Montana for about 20 years.
 What was supposed to have been a small vacation ranch soon turned into a fairly large commercial operation.
 Part of the filming for the movie “The Horse Whisperer” starring Robert Redford was conducted on their ranch property and the movie company ended up renting their house for the summer.
 Left with nowhere to stay they decided to take a summer vacation to the Napa Valley.
 Ultimately the experiences, wines and people they met in the Napa Valley on that trip is what inspired them to start their own Napa winery.
 Their first vintage was produced at Napa Wine Co (a number of now well-known wineries have made their first wines at Napa Wine Co).

-Their first property acquisition in Napa Valley was in Mt.
-Veeder in 1996; soon they acquired an old ‘ghost winery’ founded in 1886 on Howell Mountain – the old Brun & Chaix property, later called Chateau Woltner.
+Their first and second property acquisitions in Napa Valley were on Mt.
+Veeder in 1996 and 1997 (which they no longer own); soon they acquired a ‘ghost winery’ founded in 1886 on Howell Mountain – this was the old Brun & Chaix property, later called Chateau Woltner.
 At the time of their purchase a significant portion of the vineyard was planted to Chardonnay.
 They set about replanting the vineyard to red varietals and updating the wine making facilities in the old stone winery.